speercolin/AstronomyIdeas/ISS Location Finder/README.md

-Python program that plots the coordinates of the International Space Station on a scatterplot.
+Python program that plots the coordinates of the International Space Station on a scatterplot image.

-Built by Colin Speer
+Built by Colin Speer using Pandas, Seaborn, and Matplotlib